Which Creality 3D Printer to Buy in 2026: Complete Guide to 20 Models

 Creality in 2026: four product families + three stand-alone models

 Over three years Creality cleaned up its catalog.
 Random Enders and CR-models gave way to four clear families.
 Once you know which family you want, the 20-model picker collapses to two or three real candidates.
-As of 2026, only the Ender-3 V3 SE still ships with Marlin; every other printer runs Creality OS — Creality's own Klipper fork, not vanilla Klipper.
-The Ender-3 V3 KE exposes root straight from the menu, the K1 family roots through the community Helper Script (Guilouz), and the K2 family in 2026 firmware unlocks root via seven taps on the firmware version in Settings → About — though installing fully vanilla Klipper on a K2 remains a complicated affair.
-Creality has published K2 Klipper sources on GitHub.
-More open than Bambu Lab's locked firmware, but not Voron-grade freedom either.
+As of 2026, only the Ender-3 V3 SE still ships with Marlin; every other printer runs Creality OS — a modified Klipper with open root access, in stark contrast to the locked-down Bambu Lab ecosystem.

 - Ender-3 V3 — five models: SE, KE, V3, V3 Plus, V4 Combo.
 Bedslingers and cartesians from $123 to $469.
 Everything but the V3 SE ships with Klipper and hits 500–600 mm/s.